-The findings of our analysis indicate that our mean & median gender pay gap is gradually decreasing, having closed our mean pay gap with 13.4 percentage points & our median pay gap with 21.9 percentage points since our initial report based on 2017 data.
+The findings of our analysis indicate that our mean & median gender pay gap is gradually decreasing, having closed our mean pay gap with 17.7 percentage points & our median pay gap with 27.2 percentage points since our initial report based on 2017 data.

 As demonstrated below we have seen a consistent trend of closing the gender pay gap year on year.
-There was a drop (negative gap) in the bonus pay gap in 2021 which was due to larger bonus amounts paid to women compared to men.
+There is an increase in 2023 for the median gender bonus gap due to having a larger representation of males in the upper quartile who have received a bonus.

 The gender pay gap looks at the distribution of men and women across all job levels of the organisation, and how this translates into the average salary and bonus payments made as a result of gender distribution across job levels.
-As expected, bigger representation of men at higher grades is influencing the gap.
-The shift to promote more women into higher-paid positions continues to improve, increasing from 7.3% to 14.81% in the upper quarter, with the most significant year-on-year improvement in representation in the highest paid quarter from 2019 to 2020.
+As expected, larger representation of men at higher grades is influencing the gap.
+The business has been consistent in its efforts to promote more women into higher-paid positions with a high percentage of 26.4% of women in upper hourly paid quarter for the second year in a row.
+This is an increase of 19.1 point of percentage since 2017.